TheZambi/sdis-proj1/proj1/doc/README.txt

 		peer_id is an integer
 		access_point is the rmi access point
-		multicast_control_address and multicast_control_port are the address and the port for the multicast channel where control messages are sent multicast_data_backup_address and multicast_data_backup_port are the address and the port for the multicast channel where control messages are sent multicast_data_recovery_address and multicast_data_recovery_port are the address and the port for the multicast channel where control messages are sent
+		multicast_control_address and multicast_control_port are the address and the port for the multicast channel where control messages are sent multicast_data_backup_address and multicast_data_backup_port are the address and the port for the multicast channel where data messages are sent multicast_data_recovery_address and multicast_data_recovery_port are the address and the port for the multicast channel where recovery messages are sent

 Send a command to a peer:
 	On src/build/ do: ../../scripts/test.sh <peer_access_point> <command> {args}